gnilk/testrunner/README.md

 C/C++ Unit Test 'Framework'.

 Heavy GOLANG inspired unit test framework for C/C++.
-Currently only works on _macOS_
+Currently works on macOS with experimental support for Windows x86/x64.

 ## Basics
 The runner looks for exported functions within dynamic libraries.
 The exported function must match the following pattern:

 `test_<module>_<testcase>`

 _NOTE:_ In order to use the testrunner on your project you must compile your project as a dynamic library.
+And for Windows you must explicitly mark functions for export.

 ### Test Execution
 The runner executes tests in the following order: